 The procedures below may be used to address collateral misconduct arising from the investigation of or occurring in conjunction with reported misconduct (e.g., vandalism, physical abuse of another).
-All other allegations of misconduct unrelated to incidents covered by the Policy will be addressed through procedures described in the student, faculty, and staff handbooks.
+All other allegations of misconduct unrelated to incidents covered by the Policy will be addressed through procedures described in the student Code of Conduct, faculty and staff handbooks.